boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 in the top left) and click the name of the organization job.
 On the left hand menu you should see a *move* option.
 Click it, and you will be redirected to a screen asking where you'd like to to move the organization to.
-In the dropdown, select the option with *Jenkins » My Project*.
+In the dropdown, select *Jenkins » My Project*.
+The organization job should now be under the folder we just created.

 Update the Organization's Governance